smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ## Setup

 Before running this file, **please view and run the [cleaning script](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.Rmd)** for this project.
-As well as outputting necessary cleaned data for the following ananlysis, that document also includes **definitions**, **information about the source data**, **methodology** and **software tools** necessary to understand the following analysis.
+As well as outputting necessary cleaned data for the following ananlysis, that document also includes the following items necessary to understand this analysis:

+* definitions
+* information about the source data
+* methodology
+* software tools

 ```r